-Also known as myopia, nearsightedness is caused by the visual image the eye receives being focused in front of the retina, rather than directly on it.
+Also known as myopia, nearsightedness is caused by the visual image the eye receives being focused in front of the retina rather than directly on it.
 This means the physical length of the eye is longer than the optical length.
-Myopia progresses most quickly in growing children and teenagers, causing their prescription to rapidly change between eye exams.
+Myopia progresses most quickly in growing children and teenagers, causing their prescription to change between eye exams rapidly.
 This means Mom and Dad need to buy new eyeglasses or contacts more often to keep up with their child’s vision.
 Nearsightedness feels exactly like you might think: it is easier to see objects up close because objects that are far away are blurred to the vision.

 How to Correct Near and Farsightedness

 Nearsightedness and farsightedness tend to be a result of genetic and environmental factors.
 These environmental factors can include extensive up-close work, like reading or computer use.
 The vision should begin to stabilize in early adulthood.
 This is because the environmental factors that caused the blurry vision are no longer present or simply because the body is done growing.